kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ## Feature Details

 We define `ListenerSet` as the name of the feature outlined in this GEP.
-The feature will be part of the experimental channel, which implementations can choose to support.
-All the `MUST` requirements in this document apply to implementations that choose to support this feature.

 ## API

 This proposal introduces a new `ListenerSet` resource that has the ability to attach a set of listeners to a parent `Gateway`.

-**Note**: While this API is experimental, its `Kind` will be `XListenerSet` and once the API is graduated to stable it will be renamed to `ListenerSet`.

 ### Go